VerifyVault/VerifyVault/FAQ.md

 ### How do I transfer an account using the QR Code Export method?
 Use a mobile 2FA application and scan the QR code through the app

+### Are there cloud backups?
+No, VerifyVault stores your data on your device.